elijahr/lintball/README.md

         run: lintball check
 ```

 If you have a large project with many files, you may want to limit the number of files checked using the `--since` option.
-You can also skip automatic detection of which tools to install.
+You can also tell lintball which tools to install for a faster run.
 Assuming your repo's default branch is named `master`:

 ```yaml
 - name: Install lintball